hongkunyoo/jupyterflow/docs/scratch.md

 such as [nfs-server-provisioner](https://github.com/helm/charts/tree/master/stable/nfs-server-provisioner).
 If you're unfamiliar with storage access mode, take a look at [Kubernetes persistent volume access mode](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#access-modes).

-Configuring `singleuser` storage access mode as `ReadWriteOnce` is perfectly fine, but bear in mind that your jobs will be run on the only one node that your jupyter notebook is mounted.
+Configuring `singleuser` storage access mode as `ReadWriteOnce` is also fine, but bear in mind that your jobs will be run on the only single node that your jupyter notebook is mounted.

 ```yaml
 # config.yaml